 \subsection{The Memory Capacity}

-The FMC shown in Equation \ref{fc} identifies the decay of information in the state $\mX\left( n \right) $ about the past signals.
-However, to capture the memory capacity of the system, we would need to measure the amount of information remaining in $\mX\left( n \right)$ for all the previous inputs as this will tell us the exact amount of Fisher information that the system has encoded about all the prior inputs.
-This can be represented by summing over all $i$ in Equation \ref{fc}, thus yielding us the following definition of the memory capacity for any dynamical system,

-\textbf{Definition 1.} \textit{(Memory Capacity of a dynamical system) The asymptotic ``memory capacity'' of a dynamical system is defined as the sum of the Fisher information stored for all of the past input signals in the current state of the system,
+The FMC shown in Eq. \ref{fc} identifies the decay of information in the state $\mX\left( n \right) $ about the past signals.
+However, in order to capture the memory capacity of the system, we would need to measure the amount of information remaining in $\mX\left( n \right)$ for all the previous inputs as this will tell us the exact amount of Fisher information that the system has encoded about all the prior inputs.
+This can be represented by summing over all $i$ in Eq. \ref{fc}, thus yielding us the following definition of the memory capacity. \begin{definition} (Memory Capacity) The asymptotic memory capacity of a recurrent system is defined as the sum of the Fisher information stored for all of the past input signals in the current state of the system